Deepak-Mewada/Resource/Neuroscience is Source Separation.md

         Not the inferential statistics i.e p-value or F-value but descriptive statistics i.e variance,covariance,spectral features.
         Statisctical source separation that leads to temporal or spectral and spatial source separation.
         Statistical source separation is all about applying filters to the data.
-        This course is all about "temporal filter9ing"
+        This course is all about "temporal filtering"

   ## Source separation via Filtering
   ![image](https://user-images.githubusercontent.com/61898308/168231517-ce0ed4b0-d5a9-42ae-81d9-6acee3a7b7e0.png)